Milner Valley Cheese

 What started as just a couple goats and a long-time hobby turned into a full-time, family-owned goat-cheese-making operation on 50 acres of historic Langley farmland.
 Marianne and her husband Glenn are the fourth generation of Smiths living on the family’s farmland, which Glenn’s great-grandfather bought in the 1880s from the Hudson’s Bay Company, which owned the land as part of Fort Langley.
 The couple’s two sons, Brad and Gregg, are the fifth generation of Smiths living and working on the land.

-Back in the early 90s, Marianne and Glenn sold off the farm’s herd of dairy cows, but still wanted some animals on the land, so they got a couple goats.
+Back in the early 90s, Marianne and Glenn sold off the farm’s herd of dairy cows, but still wanted some animals on the land, so they got a couple of goats.
 Pretty soon the herd began to grow.
 In her spare time, Marianne would use the milk they collected from the goats to make cheese.
 Eventually, Marianne and Glenn decided they wanted to do something more with the farm to celebrate its rich heritage.
 They decided to take Marianne’s cheese making to the next level.
-So she left her job as a conveyancer secretary and dedicated herself to learning the trade and starting a new business.
+So she left her job as a conveyance secretary and dedicated herself to learning the trade and starting a new business.